-- Dr. Albert Mehrabian, UCLA Professor Emeritus of Psychology mixed message is when one of the three channels of communication (visual, vocal, or verbal) is sending a different signal out of alignment with the other two channels.
-If you send a mixed message when you are speaking, the three channels of communication are not all sending the same message.
+- Dr. Albert Mehrabian, UCLA Professor Emeritus of Psychology e use three mediums to communicate our messages to another person.
+They are visual, verbal and vocal.
+Communicating effectively involves what words we say (verbal), how we say each word (vocal), and what we visually portray when we deliver the message (visual).
+A mixed message is when one of the three channels of communication is sending a different signal out of alignment with the other two channels.
 Dr. Albert Mehrabian specifically studied mixed messages when communicating feelings and attitudes at UCLA in 1967.